In This Article

-If there’s one houseplant that can thrive with neglect, it’s the ZZ plant.
+If there’s one houseplant that can thrive even in the face of neglect, it’s the ZZ plant.
 This lush tropical perennial—also known as aroid palm or by its mouthful of a botanical name, Zamioculcas zamiifolia—is adaptable to infrequent waterings and all kinds of light conditions.
-That means you can incorporate ZZ plants’ shiny, deep green leaves into many different spaces, from fluorescent-lit offices to a spacious open-plan living room with lots of light.
+That means you can incorporate the ZZ plant and its shiny deep-green leaves into many different spaces, from fluorescent-lit offices to a spacious open-plan living room with lots of light.

-Because they're so adaptable to different conditions and borderline indestructible, ZZ plants make a great houseplant for beginning gardeners or for spaces like offices, waiting rooms, restaurants, and rental houses where ideal care might not be possible.
-As a bonus, ZZ plants have been shown to improve air quality and filter out volatile organic compounds in indoor spaces.
+Because they're so adaptable to different conditions and borderline indestructible, ZZ plants make a great houseplant for beginner gardeners or for spaces like offices, waiting rooms, restaurants, and rental houses where ideal care might not be possible.
+As a bonus, they've been shown to improve air quality and filter out volatile organic compounds in indoor spaces.
 Here's all you need to know about ZZ plant care.

 Best Growing Conditions for ZZ Plants